 The researchers collected fat, or adipose, tissue samples from individuals who carried the genetic obesity risk variant and compared it with tissue samples of individuals who did not carry the variant; they found increased expression of two distant genes, IRX3 and IRX5, indicating that these genes are under genetic control by the obesity risk variant.

-“Despite years of investigating the FTO obesity region, no substantial expression differences were found between obesity-risk and non-risk individuals in brain or other tissue types, making it difficult to trace its mechanism of action,” said Manolis Kellis, professor at MIT’s CSAIL.
+“Despite years of investigating the FTO obesity region, no substantial expression differences were found between obesity-risk and non-risk individuals in the brain or other tissue types, making it difficult to trace its mechanism of action,” said Manolis Kellis, professor at MIT’s CSAIL.

-“We found a strong difference for both IRX3 and IRX5 in preadipocytes, revealing the target genes, cell type and developmental stage where the genetic variant acts, thus enabling us to begin dissecting its mechanism of action,” said Kellis.
+“We found a strong difference for both IRX3 and IRX5 in preadipocytes, revealing the target genes, cell type, and developmental stage where the genetic variant acts, thus enabling us to begin dissecting its mechanism of action,” said Kellis.